-Individual students, student organizations, academic departments, and athletic teams submit their service hours monthly.
+Individual students, student organizations, academic departments, and athletic teams submit their service hours on-line.
 Individual hours may be applied toward Bronze, Silver, or Gold Service Awards, which are noted on LVC’s internet-based Job Center Profile.
 Group hours are recorded and displayed on bulletin boards in Mund College Center and Miller Chapel, providing a comprehensive picture of how the College is affecting the community.
 Listings of current service opportunities are also provided on these boards.

 - Work days with the local affiliate of Habitat for Humanity,

 - The removal of invasive plant species in local parks,